EISy-as-Py/hardy/hardy/recognition/README.md

 ## Instructions for using Convolutional Neural Network Config files

+Each configuration file in the recognition folder provides the example Hyperparameter space over which Neural Network model is built

 ### Configuration file for CNN

-For the recognition section of the package, there are two separate configuration files:
+This file provides the input information along with the Hyperparameter space for Neural Network.

 * __cnn_config.yaml__

 _A configuration file which contains the hyperparameters to use in the single convolutional neural network.
 The configuration file is easy to fill out and interact with._

 __Note__: Make sure that the hyperparameters found in the config. file are also used in the cnn model